Infographics are a form of visual communication designed to capture attention and enhance comprehension.

 - As with most of these platforms, in order to unlock all of the features, you need to pay

 - If you’re not familiar with charts and spreadsheets, it can feel a bit complicated to use

-I touched on video infographics earlier but if you need a platform that’s dedicated entirely to this, Animaker is a great tool.
-It claims to be 10 times better than other online animation video editing software and considering it’s free to set up a basic account, it’s well worth checking out.
+If you need a platform that’s dedicated entirely to video, Animaker is a great tool.
+It claims to be 10 times better than other online animation video editing software and as it’s free to set up a basic account, it’s well worth checking out.